 Another project took him on the granite and slate soils of Sierra de Francia, on the Southern edge of Salamanca, where David makes two wines with two indigenous varieties: Phinca Encanto (100% Rufete) and Phinca Durmiente (100% Rufete blanca, also known as Verdejo Serrano).

-His most recent wine, Shanela, originates from the D.O.
+One of his most recent wine, Shanela, originates from the D.O.
 Rias Baixas.
 It is a saline and mineral Albariño aged on its lees for 16 months.
-The grapes are grown in Val do Salnés, in the heart of the Rias Baixas appellation.
+The grapes are grown in Val do Salnés, in the heart of the Rías Baixas appellation.
 The Atlantic Ocean views enjoyed from the vineyard give this wine its name (in Galician: xanela means window) although the spelling has been changed to suit the North American market.

 Bodegas Bhilar’s dynamic team (duo!) is firing on all cylinders with several vineyards to tend to, wines to make and to market… and raise two kids.